slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"It is not greed that drives the world, but envy."
 -- Warren Buffett [1930]*

+> *"Envy was once considered to be one of the seven deadly sins before it became one of teh most admired virtues under its new name: «social justice»."
+-- Thomas Sowell [1930]*

 > *"Remember if people talk behind your back, it only means you are two steps ahead."
 -- Fannie Flagg [1944]*